bowdoin-algorithms-f22/bowdoin-algorithms-f22.github.io/lectures.md

 ### Week 10:
 _Oct 31-Nov 4_

-This week we'll wrap up the module on algorithmic techniques ---divide and conquer, dynamic programming, and greedy---by seeing  a couple more examples of  these techniques at work.
+We wrap up the module on algorithmic techniques ---divide and conquer, dynamic programming, and greedy---by seeing  a couple more examples of  these techniques at work.

 __Objectives:__
 * Reflect on the problems we've looked at and compare on how the general technique was instantiated  for that specific problem.